-Component Indication

-Change in Experience, Trend, and Benefits -14.6%

-Change in Loss Adjustment Expenses +1.9%

-Proposed Change in Loss Costs -13.0%
+Component Indication Impact of Change in Experience and Development -7.1% Impact of Change in Trend -0.7% Impact of Change in Benefits +0.2% Impact of Change in Loss Adjustment Expenses +0.7% Proposed Change in Overall Voluntary Loss Cost Level -7.0%

-NCCI proposed an overall change of -13.0% in loss costs for the industrial classes.
-This is derived from a change in experience, trend, and benefits of -14.6% and a change in the Loss Adjustment Expenses ("LAE") provision of +1.9%.
+NCCI proposed an overall change of -7.0% in loss costs for the industrial classes.
+This is derived from a change in experience and development of -7.1%, change in trend of -0.7%, change in benefits of +0.2%, and a change in the Loss Adjustment Expenses ("LAE") provision of +0.7%.